-Unitholders should not place undue reliance on these forward-looking statements.
+Trust unitholders should not place undue reliance on these forward-looking statements.
 All forward-looking statements speak only as of the date of this Form 10-K. The Trust does not undertake any obligation to release publicly any revisions to the forward-looking statements to reflect events or circumstances after the date of this Form 10-K or to reflect the occurrence of unanticipated events, unless the securities laws require the Trust to do so.

-This Form 10-K describes other important factors that could cause actual results to differ materially from expectations of the Sponsor and the Trust, including under the caption "Risk Factors."
-All subsequent written and oral forward-looking statements attributable to the Sponsor or the Trust or persons acting on behalf of the Sponsor or the Trust are expressly qualified in their entirety by such factors.
+This Form 10-K describes other important factors that could cause actual results to differ materially from expectations of the Sponsor and the Trust, including under the caption "Risk Factors" in Part I, Item 1A of this Form 10-K. All subsequent written and oral forward-looking statements attributable to the Sponsor or the Trust or persons acting on behalf of the Sponsor or the Trust are expressly qualified in their entirety by such factors.
 The Trust assumes no obligation, and disclaims any duty, to update these forward-looking statements.